Friday, March 7, 2025

 I do agree that we must give people room to grow and change.
 However, I do not believe that the burden of extending grace and forgiveness should fall on the individuals or group harmed by the actions of that person.

-Forgiveness should not be an expectation of individuals harmed by bigotry, regardless of if the intent was malicious or not.
+Forgiveness should not be an expectation of individuals harmed by bigotry, regardless of whether the intent was malicious or not.
 Some people may forgive them and want to give them a second chance.
 Others may want absolutely nothing to do with someone after they make a bigoted comment out of ignorance.
 Both reactions are valid and acceptable.

 We should not police how people choose to react to any form of discrimination.